Updated July 2019

 Find out the total cost of attending your college for an entire year.
 This number should include your tuition and fees, books and supplies, room and board, and other estimated expenses.
 Your college or university should have a page on their website with these numbers.

-I found all of the numbers used below on each school’s website by Googling the name of the university with the words total cost, for example: Ball State University total cost.
+I found all of the numbers used below on each school’s website by Googling the name of the university with the words total cost (for example Ball State University total cost) or using the CollegeSimply website.

 - Middle Georgia State College: $22,000